 - Medical loss ratio ("MLR") rebate liability: This liability may be required to be calculated based on state and/or federal law.
 If one or more blocks of business are subject to rebate requirements, it is important to explicitly state the amount of the MLR rebate liability, even if it is zero, and describe the assumptions and method of how the MLR rebate liability was calculated with sufficient information for the reader of the Actuarial Memorandum to confirm that it is done in accordance with applicable law or regulations.
 If alternate methodologies are allowed, then a detailed description of the methodology used and the appropriateness of the approach used should be included. - Reserve for rate credit or experience rating refund.
-If this item is indicated based on the nature of the business of the company, include an explicit statement of the amount, along with a description of how it is calculated, including assumptions and methodology. - Medicare Part D Risk-Sharing Asset or Liability.
+If this item is indicated based on the nature of the business of the company, include an explicit statement of the amount, along with a description of how it is calculated, including assumptions and methodology. - o Medicare Part D Risk-Sharing Asset or Liability.
 If the carrier writes Medicare Part D business, it is prudent to dedicate a portion of the Actuarial Memorandum to this item, even if it is zero.
-At a minimum, the actuary might state the amount of this item and describe how it is calculated, including details of the assumptions and methodology used. - o Contract reserves: Contract reserves (also referred to as active life reserves or policy reserves) are established when the future pattern of expected claim payments does not match the future pattern of premiums.
+At a minimum, the actuary might state the amount of this item and describe how it is calculated, including details of the assumptions and methodology used. - Contract reserves: Contract reserves (also referred to as active life reserves or policy reserves) are established when the future pattern of expected claim payments does not match the future pattern of premiums.
 Contract reserves represent the portion of current and past premiums needed to prefund future increases in claims.
 Typically, issue age products such as long-term care, disability income, Medicare Supplement, and specified disease products require the carrier to set up a contract reserve.
-An actuary would usually: - o State the amount held and include a description of how this amount is calculated. - o Document the methods and assumptions used in this calculation, including the treatment of reinsurance. - o If contract reserves are required to be tested using a particular approach (such as a gross premium valuation), describe the results of that testing and indicate the regulatory and/or actuarial guidance with which the calculation is intended to comply. - Document how the actuary concluded the selected methods and assumptions support the Opinion, including how minimum statutory requirements are met.
+An actuary would usually: - o State the amount held and include a description of how this amount is calculated.